tarantool/doc/doc/book/admin/upgrades/upgrade_cluster.rst

 If the replica set is healthy, proceed to the upgrade.

-.. // end of old shit
+.. // end of old check